 Develop the following skills of investigation – observation, measuring, predicting, hypothesising, experimenting, communicating and interpreting.

-We have continued to run ‘Cool Science’ Club this year for all our budding young scientists from Year 1 to Year 6.
+We have continued to focus on Engineering in ‘Cool Science’ Club this year for all our budding young scientists from Year 1 to Year 6.

 We aim to nurture an inquisitive mind through a range of hands-on experiments and creative activities.
 The club offers an exciting way to explore a range of science topics and help pupils relate scientific ideas to real world examples.

 Lots of things we make and do can be taken home for more enjoyment.

 In the autumn and spring terms the club is open to Lower KS2 and Upper KS2 respectively.
 In the summer term the club will be open to KS1 pupils assisted by our Cool Science Assistants from Upper KS2.
 This year we have focused on engineering challenges opening children eyes to the what being 'an engineer' means - making catapults, paper towers , rafts and marble runs to name a few projects.